Cilvyahg/FED_wtrack/javascript/loops/loops.md

 - the things are always ordered in an array
 - in JS we can add and replace all over the array. read, update and delete.

+## LOOPING
+doing something repeatedly; dus iets herhaaldelijk doen; iets wat je meerdere keren wilt doen.
+-for loop
+-forEach // meest gebruikt maar je moet wel functies gebruiken -while

+- we can use loops without arrays we can use arrays without loops
+- we can use arrays and loops together

+### ITERATING OVER THINGS THAT ARE NOT ARRAYS
+things we can interate over are called 'iterable objects". je kan dus over mijn loopen. those objects basically tell the world 'hey you can interate over me'.

+Arrays are also interable objects.

+when we have a 'iterable object' we can use **for .. of**

+***methods to iterate over objects***
+\